Xinge Yang (杨辛格)

 • Deep learning for optical design

-• Computational cameras
+• Computational camera and photography

-• End-to-End Hybrid Refractive-Diffractive Lens Design with Differentiable Ray-Wave Model
+End-to-End Hybrid Refractive-Diffractive Lens Design with Differentiable Ray-Wave Model

 Xinge Yang, Matheus Souza, Kunyi Wang, Praneeth Chakravarthula, Qiang Fu, Wolfgang Heidrich